 Shaft flex: Do ya feel me?

 All shaft manufacturers design their shafts to produce certain ball flight results and to a specific “flex feel”.
 Typically, shaft manufacturers label their shafts’ flex designation with a letter L-A-R-S-X or a word like FIRM, SOFT of STIFF.

 The problem for golfers is that one manufacturer’s flex designation can be totally different from another’s.
 Frequency can be used to compare these different designations for the actual “feel” best suited for individual golfers.

-Frequency of golf shafts is measured in “cycles per minute”, or commonly referred to as CPM.
+The frequency of golf shafts is measured in “cycles per minute”, or commonly referred to as CPM.
 The rate of frequency (CPM) is not dependent on the amount of force required to create the oscillation.

-The advantage of a frequency matched set of clubs allows a golfer to swing each club in their bag with the same tempo to achieve maximum club head velocity at impact for ideal ball flight.
+The advantage of a frequency-matched set of clubs allows a golfer to swing each club in their bag with the same tempo to achieve maximum clubhead velocity at impact for ideal ball flight.

 It can be used to measure the symmetry of a shaft by comparing the CPM reading around the shaft’s circumference in 6 equal 30° planes.
 When the CPM varies 3 cycles or less the shaft is considered to be symmetrical.

-The DigiFlex Frequency Meter is the only system that measures the shaft frequency in a horizontal plane thus removing the influence of gravity.
+It’s also the only system that measures the shaft frequency in a horizontal plane thus removing the influence of gravity.
 This feature produces accurate and consistent readings.
 Systems that use vertical oscillation are influenced by the effects of gravity to a greater degree and are not completely accurate due to inconsistencies.

 The DigiFlex 2.0 Frequency Meter uses state-of-the-art updatable firmware making it future proof.
 Add this state-of-the-art frequency system to your club building and repair business or upgrade your old DigiFlex Frequency Meter today.